Security Overview

 | Cross-tool chain (multi-step exfiltration) | PII redacted from output |

-DeepSeek was more aggressive than GPT-4.1 in exfiltration attempts — model safety is complementary to contracts, not a replacement.
+DeepSeek was more aggressive than GPT-4.1 in exfiltration attempts — model safety is complementary to rulesets, not a replacement.

 The core library has 114 @pytest.mark.security tests covering shell metacharacter bypasses, sandbox symlink escapes, input injection, backend failure modes, and session concurrency.
-The console has 43+ adversarial tests across 8 security boundaries (S1-S8).
+The control plane has 43+ adversarial tests across 8 security boundaries (S1-S8).

 See Adversarial Testing for full scenarios and results.